Rhode Island Credit Unions take the spotlight; Debut Better Banking TV to foster financial literacy

 About Cooperative Credit Union Association

 The Cooperative Credit Union Association is a regional trade organization serving as the voice for nearly 180-member credit unions located in the States of Delaware, Massachusetts, New Hampshire, and Rhode Island.
 CCUA member credit unions hold combined assets in excess of $73 billion and serve a collective membership base of more than 4.7 million consumers.
-Last year, CCUA credit unions provided over $500 million in direct financial benefits to their members and had a combined financial impact of over $5 billion on their states.
+Last year, CCUA credit unions provided more than $500 million in direct financial benefits to their members and had a combined financial impact of over $5 billion on their states.
 For more information, visit www.CCUA.org